-Everyone is different, and there isn’t a one-size-fits-all approach to choosing a lifestyle change program.
+Everyone is different, and there is no one-size-fits-all approach to choosing a weight loss programme.
 It ultimately depends on what suits your individual needs and what fits into your lifestyle.

-To save you tiresome research and help to answer some important questions, this guide compares two popular lifestyle change programs: Noom® and Second Nature.
+To save you tiresome research and help to answer some crucial questions, this guide compares two popular online weight loss programmes; Noom® and Second Nature.

 Did you know?